 Finally, on the bright side, OLED TV manufacturers include various features that can help prevent unnecessary pixel wear-and-tear.
 For instance, the display might detect which pixels are displaying a static image and then refresh them periodically or reduce their brightness automatically to a certain degree, thus helping prevent burn-in from developing.

 And there you have it, a simple answer as to what OLED burn-in is and how to prevent it.

 Truth be told, you really don’t need to worry much about burn-in in phones that feature an OLED display, since you’ll likely take regular breaks from using it, allowing the pixels to cool off.
 Besides, it usually takes years for the first signs of burn-in to manifest, and you’ll probably get a new phone long before any significant burn-in becomes noticeable.

 However, if you are investing in a pricey OLED TV or OLED monitor, you’ll definitely want to take care of it and ensure that no unsightly burn-in occurs.

-On a final note, we’d advise against getting an OLED monitor just yet since they are prohibitively expensive and will currently only appeal to professionals who need the best color accuracy that they can get.
+On a final note, we’d advise against getting an OLED monitor just yet, since they are prohibitively expensive and currently only appeal to professionals who need the best color accuracy that they can get.
 If you’re a gamer, there is a wide range of way more affordable solutions that would be more than adequate for your needs without burning a hole in your wallet (no pun intended).

 If you’re shopping for a new monitor right now, be sure to check out our selection of the very best gaming monitors of 2020.